Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

     ![Application running in the simulator](media/simulator_basic_app_samsung_tv.png)

-For more information on using the simulator features, see [TV Simulator](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-simulator).
+For more information on using the simulator features, see [TV Simulator](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-simulator){:target="_blank"}.

 <a name="target"></a>
-### Run on a Target Device
+### Run on a target device

-To run the application on a target device:
+To run the application on a target device, follow these steps:

 1. Connect the TV target device to your computer: